MicrosoftDocs/powerbi-docs/articles/powerbi-service-organizational-content-packs-manage-update-delete.md

 	-   For group members who haven't customized the content pack, the update is automatically applied.

 	-   Group members who have customized the content pack receive a notification that there is a new version.
-They can navigate to the content pack library and get the updated content pack without losing their personalized version.
+They can go to AppSource and get the updated content pack without losing their personalized version.
 They'll now have 2 versions: the personalized version and the updated content pack.
 In the personalized version, all tiles from the original content pack will be gone.
 But tiles pinned from other reports will still render.

 ## Update the audience: expand or restrict access